digital-animal/exploring-python/README.md

 # Explore Python in 6 Days Roadmap

-This roadmap is designed for complete beginners to learn the basics of Python programming in 6 days.
-It provides a step-by-step guide to help you build a strong foundation in Python.

 ## Day 1: Introduction and Basic Operations
 - [ ] Introduction to Python.
 - [ ] Install Python on your computer.